top of page

 Here’s the dark punchline: we built their world this way — hyper-specialized, hyper-comparative, and increasingly meaningless.
 And we’re still telling kids to “follow their passion” as if one narrow lane will lead them safely home.

 But there’s a better story.
-Resilience isn’t a trait — it’s a trainable skill.
+Resilience isn’t a trait; it’s a trainable skill.
+And I am HERE TO HELP you get through it

 Through frameworks like: